Baritone horn: Performers

 In the early 20th century in the United States, the Italian-born trombone, baritone and euphonium virtuoso Simone Mantia (1873–1951) toured with the bands of both John Philip Sousa and Arthur Pryor, made some of the first solo recordings, and helped to popularize the baritone and euphonium in the United States.
-Leonard Falcone (1899–1985), also Italian-born, was appointed Director of Bands at Michigan State University in 1927, and as professor of euphonium taught many euphonium and baritone artists until his death in 1985.
+Leonard Falcone (1899–1985), also Italian-born, was appointed Director of Bands at Michigan State University in 1927, and, as professor of euphonium, taught many euphonium and baritone artists until his death in 1985.
 The Leonard Falcone International Tuba and Euphonium Festival, a principal venue for tuba family instruments in the United States, was established in his honour.

 Some artists within the wind and brass band traditions have championed the baritone horn.
 Katrina Marzella is a British Yamaha artist, and helped them develop their "Neo" model of baritone horn.
 She has recorded two albums of baritone horn music, Katrina (2009) and Spotlight (2019), both premiering newly commissioned works.

 She played solo baritone with Black Dyke Band until her 2024 appointment as the first woman principal conductor of Scotland's champion brass band, The Cooperation Band.
 Mike Cavanagh is currently principal baritone with Black Dyke Band, and professor of baritone horn at the Royal Northern College of Music.

 Helen Harrelson is a British baritone horn soloist, educator, and brass band advocate based in the United States, founding the National Youth Brass Band of America in 2019 and performing with Fountain City Brass Band in Kansas City.
 She promotes brass band music through teaching, performance, and research.
 Robert Richardson is a Scottish baritone and euphonium player and held principal positions in the National Youth Brass Band of Scotland, before performing extensively with the US Brass Band of Columbus.
 He was one of the four baritone soloists to record the band's album Baritones to the Fore!
 (2008), which included several new compositions.

 Jazz

 In jazz, trumpet players will sometimes double on lower valved instruments, including valve trombone and baritone horn.
-Maynard Ferguson was known to play valve trombone (including his own superbone variant) and baritone horn, for example the song "Gospel John".
+Maynard Ferguson was known to play both, and played baritone horn on his song "Gospel John" (1974).

 The soundtrack to the 2023 film Fremont by the Iranian-born Canadian composer Mahmood Schricker features Leandro Joaquim on baritone horn, accompanied by double bass and the Persian setar.